TianyuCao/TianyuCao.github.io/_pages/about.md

 # 🔥 News

+***2023/09/14***: &nbsp;🎉🎉I am thrilled to share that I have been named as the recipient of the [Nicholas P. Jones Fellowship](https://engineering.jhu.edu/education/graduate-studies/full-time-graduate-fellowships-grants/) for the 2023-2024 academic year in the Johns Hopkins Whiting School of Engineering.

 ***2023/05/23***: &nbsp;🎓🎓Graduated from JHU with a M.S.E. in ECE today.

 ***2023/01/27***: &nbsp;🎉🎉Got admission to the Ph.D. program in Electrical Engineering in the Whiting School of Engineering at Johns Hopkins University